Carolyn Ann Arbuthnott1

 Consanguinity Index=0.0%

 James Tuchet, 7th Earl of Castlehaven was born on 15 April 1723.1 He was the son of James Tuchet, 6th Earl of Castlehaven and Hon.
-Elizabeth Arundell.1 He died on 6 May 1769 at age 46, unmarried.1 He was buried on 15 May 1769 at Salisbury Cathedral, Salisbury, Wiltshire, England.1
+Elizabeth Arundell.1 He died on 6 May 1769 at age 46, unmarried.1 He was buried on 15 May 1769 at Salisbury Cathedral, Salisbury, Wiltshire, EnglandG.1

-He succeeded to the title of 5th Baron Audley of Hely [E., 1633] on 12 October 1740.
-He succeeded to the title of 17th Lord Audley, of Heleigh [E., 1313] on 12 October 1740, by writ.1 He succeeded to the title of 7th Earl of Castlehaven, co.
-Cork [I., 1616] on 12 October 1740.1 He succeeded to the title of 7th Baron Audley of Orier, co.
+He succeeded as the 5th Baron Audley of Hely [E., 1633] on 12 October 1740.
+He succeeded as the 17th Baron Audley, of Heleigh [E., 1313] on 12 October 1740.1 He succeeded as the 7th Earl of Castlehaven, co.
+Cork [I., 1616] on 12 October 1740.1 He succeeded as the 7th Baron Audley of Orier, co.
 Armagh [I., 1616] on 12 October 1740.1

 Citations